The Farmacy – Albuquerque, New Mexico

 Howie is the Duke City dining scene’s version of The Pied Piper.
 When he sings the praises of a restaurant, savvy readers beat the path to its doors.
 His prose is poetic, his rhetoric rhapsodic.
 Here’s what he wrote that lured me to The Farmacy.
 “The reuben is indeed what you’re looking forward to in a dinosaur-esque luncheon, you’re just kind of clawing, mawing and ultimately grabbing various business cards with square edges to dislodge pastrami from your teeth, it’s a damn fine sammie, on par with one of my faves at Bocadillos .”
 Frankly, he had me at dinosaur-esque, but the clincher was his comparison of The Farmacy’s Reuben to Bocadillo’s.

-19 May 2017: It goes without saying that the Rail Runner Reuben was destined for my table.
+19 May 2017: It goes without saying that the Rail Runner Reuben Howie Kaibel described so well, was destined for my table.
 Aside from its dinosaur-esque proportions, what stands out best and most about this Reuben are the terms “house made corned beef” and “house made sauerkraut.”
 You can certainly taste the difference between corned beef that’s been lovingly made in small batches and the mass quantities produced by corporate delis (and served by the chains).
 The Farmacy’s corned beef is imbued with a moist, tender texture.
 It pulls apart easily.
 (Some corporate delis produce corned beef with the texture of rigor-mortis.)
 Deep flavors bursting with subtle seasonings (it may sound like a contradiction, but it isn’t) are the hallmark of The Farmacy’s corned beef.
 It’s not at all salty and when you discern notes of cloves, you may shut your eyes in appreciation.
 The sauerkraut has a slight tang, but it’s not of the lip-pursing variety that defeats all other flavors.
 The canvas for this sandwich masterpiece is fresh marble rye.

-20 May 2017: One of the few telltale signs that you’ve reached The Farmacy is a wooden sign depicting an anatomical diagram of a pig, essentially showing where all the porcine deliciousness can be found.
+20 May 2017: One of the few telltale signs that you’re at The Farmacy is a wooden sign depicting an anatomical diagram of a pig, essentially showing where all the porcine deliciousness can be found.
 Think of that sign as a precursor to a terrific sandwich constructed of two terrific pork-based cold-cuts.
 Even the sandwich’s name hints of pork.
 It’s the Porcellino (ham, Capocollo, olive tapenade, Provolone, picked red onion and greens on focaccia) and it’s a memorable masterpiece.
 Aside from the ham and Capocollo, the olive tapenade and picked red onion are notable.
 So is the accompanying housemade mojo slaw which has a nice tang and none of the cloying creaminess of so many slaws.

 20 May 2017: If Delish is to be believed, the “most-searched food” in New Mexico—what New Mexicans want most to know how to make–is empanadas.
 You need not search any further than The Farmacy for a superb empanada.
 It’s a made-from-scratch-daily savory empanada and if our inaugural experience is any indication, you’ll want the recipe.
 Our savory empanada was stuffed with sweet potatoes, green chile, bacon and walnuts).
 Despite the sweet potatoes, it was indeed savory with a melding of ingredients that just sang.
 The crust is especially memorable.